 I’m not talking about ideology here.
-I’m not qualified or interested in religious debate.
-What I’m saying is that I can’t be a bottomless, endless nurturer and giver with no needs, and I’m not convinced anyone else can, either.
-I know some who say they can, pretend they can and/or expect others to be, but I’ve never met anyone who really lives like that—at least not long term.
+I’m not qualified for or interested in religious debate.
+What I’m saying is I can’t be a bottomless, endless nurturer and giver with no needs, and I’m not convinced anyone else can, either.
+I know some who say they can, pretend they can and/or expect others to be, but I’ve never met anyone who really lives like that — at least not long term.
 Not successfully and not happily, anyway.

 But aren’t we supposed to?

 Did I learn this wrong?
 Did I misunderstand?
 I can’t point to any one person who taught me this, after all.
 Did I make it all up?
 Or, alternatively, am I not the woman I think I am and aspire to be?
 Am I small, mean, petty, hypocritical and selfish?
 Am I unable to love the right way?
 Am I a fraud?
 Am I self-deluded?

 Why am I in such chronic painful confusion about something my intellect sees so clearly?
 Why does it seem that managing boundaries INTERpersonally carries such a negative connotation?
 Why can’t I reconcile loving someone with all my heart with effective, appropriate boundaries between that person and me?
 What is the source of this cognitive dissonance?